Soft, buttery, and slightly chewy, these Easy Vegan Coconut Oil Sugar Cookies are a real treat!

 - 3 tbsp aquafaba * See Note

-- 2 tbsp non dairy milk I use almond.
+- 2 tablespoon non dairy milk I use almond.

-To make without cookie cutters: Scoop about 1 tbsp of cookie dough and roll into balls.
+- To make without cookie cutters: Scoop about 1 tablespoon of cookie dough and roll into balls.
 This dough does not spread so flatten each ball with the palm of your hand to form cookie shape.

 - Place cookies on baking sheet a couple of inches apart.